fbpx

 Wondering what to drink at a luau?
 There’s usually a bar that offers Hawaiian Mai Tais, Blue Hawaiians, or other Hawaiian cocktails.
 Some offer beer, wine, and other spirits.

-For nonalcoholic drinks, there’s usually some sort of Hawaiian punch and an assortment of soft drinks.
+For nonalcoholic drinks, there’s usually some Hawaiian punch and an assortment of soft drinks.

 Are There Vegetarian/Vegan Options?